 2. How can someone become proficient?

-Through consistent learning, practice, experience, and feedback.
+Through consistent learning, regular practice, real-world experience, and feedback that helps you improve specific weaknesses.

 3. Is “proficient” a formal word?